How to communicate like Louis Theroux

 “The problem with other interviewers is that their face will change and influence what their subject is saying when they’re talking about something revealing.
 But it doesn’t happen with Theroux – there’s very little leakage and he’s mostly blank.
 He’s not giving away any look of disapproval, even if he doesn’t agree with what’s being said.
 He’s very controlled and lets his subjects talk without judgement.
 It’s amazing.”

 However, you might have noticed one area that Louis does move while talking: the eyebrows.
 They’re almost constantly raised or raising.
 Try spotting it for yourself: count how many times his brows are riding high in the clip below of his interview with Lauren Drain, one of the former members of The Westboro Baptist Church.
-Or, if you prefer, let us count for you: out of the 15 occasions the camera turns to Louis, his eyebrows are raised 11 times – that’s a massive 73% of the time.
+Or, if you prefer, let us count for you: out of the 15 occasions the camera turns to Louis’s face, his eyebrows are raised 10 times – that’s a massive 67% of the time.

 It’s not something that’s easily controlled (try reading the rest of this article while constantly adjusting your eyebrow position).
 But it’s a facial tick with a powerful impact on Theroux’s interviewees.
 “Those high eyebrows, the look of surprise, is an evolutionary sign of submissiveness or weakness,” says Professor Beattie.
 “It sends out a signal to another person that they’re in control of the conversation.
 That, combined with the way Theroux looks a bit nerdish, makes him very unthreatening and therefore comforting to his subjects.
 It may sound harsh, but it’s a real social advantage.”